 Planks.
 A staple of both yoga and Pilates and one of the best ab exercises you can do.
 But planks are so much more than an ab exercise.
-They’re an awesome move that will fire up your entire core and can reap major results.
+They’re an awesome move that will fire up your entire core (the muscles surrounding your spine and pelvis) and can reap major results.

 Benefits of Planks

+Planks are an isometric exercise, which means that although your muscles are generating force, you do not create any movement.
 Many people focus on dynamic exercises that involve lots of movement, such as crunches, when doing core or abs workouts.
 And while this is totally fine, the core muscles tend to be more involved in preventing movement of the spine.

 Picking up a heavy weight?
-Your core locks down and prevents (hopefully!) your spine from rounding.
+Your core locks down and prevents your spine from rounding.
 Pushing or pulling a heavy load?
 Your core is the central link that passes the energy, effort, and force between your lower and upper body, allowing movement to ripple up or down through the body.

-How to Do a Perfect Plank
+How to Do

-- Extend your legs behind you and point your toes down to the floor,
+- Extend your legs behind you and point your toes down to the floor.

 - Hold this position for the desired duration.